MISSING MIDDLE/EHO permits ARE being APPROVED

 -

-From the date of approval, you have 30 days to file a zoning appeal here.
+From the date of approval, you have only 30 days to file a zoning appeal here.

 Megan Ryan, BZA Associate Planner